 What Does It Do?

 Savella medicine is known to be a selective serotonin and norepinephrine reuptake inhibitor (SNRI).
 This Milnacipran Hydrochloride drug is used for the treatment of pain associated with fibromyalgia.
 The medicine is similar to duloxetine (Cymbalta), venlafaxine (Effexor), and desvenlafaxine (Pristiq).
-It works by affecting the neurotransmitters, which is a chemical that nerves within the brain make and release in order to communicate with one another.
-The Neurotransmitters is known for either travelling across the space that is present between the nerves, which shall attach to receptors on the surface of nearby nerves or they attach to receptors on the surface of the nerves.
+It works by affecting the neurotransmitters, which is a chemicals that nerves within the brain make and release to communicate with one another.
+The Neurotransmitters are known for either traveling across the space that is present between the nerves, which shall attach to receptors on the surface of nearby nerves or they attach to receptors on the surface of the nerves.

 The medicine composed of is available in a dosage as they are mentioned below: